Why are growing numbers of people choosing to buy seeds from Irish Seed Savers?

 3.75 (3.75 incl VAT)

 This striking native wildflower loves the edge of shady places - hedgerows banks, woodlands, mountains and moors.
 An elegant plant with dozens of purple, inner-speckled, tubular flowers that cluster around a tall stem, reaching 1.5m in height.
 As a biennial, the plants will produce foliage in their first year, with the magical flowering spikes developing in the second.
-Certified Organic Average seeds per pack 100
+Certified Organic Average Seeds Per Pack: 100

 • A rare, smooth-skinned variety from Switzerland, the name translates to ‘fire ball’ in German.
 Described as being bolt resistant, and having spectacular, tender, ball-shaped roots with fantastic mild flavour.
 Very successful and absolutely delicious.